 - How data elements relate with each other is not yet known

-When a Data Warehouse is preferable:
+When an Enterprise Data Warehouse is preferable:

 - Organizations know which data needs to be stored and are so familiar with it, that they can delete redundant data or make copies easily